 - provide a catalyst for organisational, staff and curriculum development in public policy management and service delivery.

 - generate interest and financial support for research and other scholarly activity in public policy and management.

 - promote, disseminate and support the research of members, their collaborators and associates.

 - facilitate the creation of public value and optimise the social impact and influence of the research and activities of its members.

 - facilitate interdisciplinary collaborations, within Nottingham Business School, across Nottingham Trent University and in the wider academic community interested in the theory and practice of public management.

-The Public Policy and Management Research Group has three areas of interest around which it is focusing its current activity.
+The Economics, Policy and Public Management Research Group has three areas of interest around which it is focusing its current activity.
 These are detailed below and are reflected on the research units section of this website.